inventree/InvenTree/docs/docs/extend/plugins/panel.md

 Please have a look at the css files for more options.
 The last line renders the value that was defined in the plugin.

-!!!
-Tip "Give it a try"
+!!! tip "Give it a try"
     Each time you press the button, the value will be increased.

 ### Handling user input